KasonChan/Interface/README.md

 Interface
 =========

-####This repository contains implementation of an application that is the middleware of Management of Workflows using Functional Representation.
+This is an middleware application of Management of Workflows using Functional Representation.

 ###Prerequisites
 *  You have installed [JVM](http://www.oracle.com/technetwork/java/javase/downloads/index.html) in your Linux machine.